 6.2 If the regular inspection fails, then each lot/batch shall meet the acceptance criteria of tightened inspection.

-- Embedded specks– partial, which are foreign, extraneous, or contaminant particles to the tablets, the particle is embedded in or on the surface of the tablets, which can not be wiped or blown off.
+- Embedded specks– partial, which are foreign, extraneous, or contaminant particles to the tablets, the particle is embedded in or on the surface of the tablets, and can not be wiped or blown off.

 - Mislabeled- incorrect identification of a product